NVIDIA/NeMo/docs/source/asr/models.rst

 In terms of accuracy, this approach gives similar or even better results in term of accuracy than regular look-ahead as each token in each layer have access to more tokens on average.
 That is why we recommend to use this approach for streaming.

-** Note: Latencies are based on the assumption that the forward time of the network is zero.
+** Note: Latencies are based on the assumption that the forward time of the network is zero and it just estimates the time needed after a frame would be available until it is passed through the model.

 Approaches with non-zero look-ahead can give significantly better accuracy by sacrificing latency.
 The latency can get controlled by the left context size.
+Increasing the right context would help the accuracy to a limit but would increase the compuation time.

 In all modes, left context can be controlled by the number of tokens to be visible in the self-attention and the kernel size of the convolutions.